MicrosoftDocs/cpp-docs/docs/mfc/reference/cmdiframewndex-class.md

 ```

 ### Parameters
- [in] *bEnable*
+*bEnable*<br/>
- If TRUE, the MDI tabbed groups feature is enabled; if FALSE, the MDI tabbed groups feature is disabled.
+[in] If TRUE, the MDI tabbed groups feature is enabled; if FALSE, the MDI tabbed groups feature is disabled.

- [in] *params*
+*params*<br/>
- Specifies parameters that the framework applies to child windows that are created in the MDI client area.
+[in] Specifies parameters that the framework applies to child windows that are created in the MDI client area.

 ### Remarks
  Use this method to enable or disable the MDI tabbed groups feature.
 This feature enables MDI applications to display child windows as tabbed windows that are aligned vertically or horizontally within the MDI client area.
 Groups of tabbed windows are separated by splitters.
 The user can resize tabbed groups by using a splitter.